 The Lyrid meteor shower – April’s shooting stars – lasts from about April 16 to 25.
 Lyrid meteors tend to be bright and often leave trails.
 About 10-20 meteors per hour can be expected at their peak.
 Plus, the Lyrids are known for uncommon surges that can sometimes bring the rate up to 100 per hour.
 Those rare outbursts are not easy to predict, but they’re one of the reasons the tantalizing Lyrids are worth checking out around their peak morning.
 The radiant for this shower is near the bright star Vega in the constellation Lyra (chart here), which rises in the northeast at about 10 p.m. on April evenings.
-In 2015, the peak morning is April 22, but you might also see meteors before and after that date.
-The waxing crescent moon will set in the evening, leaving a dark for watching this year’s Lyrid shower.
+In 2022, the peak morning is April 22, but you might also see meteors before and after that date.

 Bay Area Bunny (and Hare) Trails